padok-team/burrito/docs/user-guide/terraform-version.md

-# Choose a terraform/terragrunt version
+# Configure a Terraform/Terragrunt/OpenTofu version

-For now, Burrito doesn't auto-detect the terraform or terragrunt version used in your repository.
-You have to specify it in the `TerraformRepository` or `TerraformLayer` resource.
+By leveraging [`tenv`](https://github.com/tofuutils/tenv), Burrito auto-detects the Terraform, Terragrunt or OpenTofu version used in your repository, with version constraints set in your code (see [`tenv`'s README](https://github.com/tofuutils/tenv/blob/main/README.md)).

+Additionally, you can to specify version constraints in the `TerraformRepository` or `TerraformLayer` resource as described below.

-## Choose terraform version
+## Choose Terraform version

-Both `TerraformRepository` and `TerraformLayer` expose a `spec.terrafrom.version` map field.
+Both `TerraformRepository` and `TerraformLayer` expose a `spec.terraform.version` map field that support version constraints as described in the [Terraform documentation](https://www.terraform.io/docs/language/expressions/version-constraints.html).

 If the field is specified for a given `TerraformRepository` it will be applied by default to all `TerraformLayer` linked to it.